mikesz88/promise-practice/exercises-info/08-Promise-shortcuts.md

 # PROMISE SHORTCUTS #

-Promise shortcust are used more often rather than the full-syntax expressions.
+Promise shortcuts are used more often rather than the full-syntax expressions.
 The shortcuts are:

 * Promise.resolve()
 * Promise.reject()